Yakoyaner: Diplomacy

-European and Haudenosaunee sources have indicated that while diplomacy was primarily the domain of men, yakoyaners were often partially responsible for declarations of war.
-Yakoyaners often accompanied rotiyaneson (chiefs) to Confederacy council meetings and diplomacy talks, in addition to attending their own local councils.
-The Yakoyaners play a crucial role in the administration of the Confederacy since they choose and supervise the clan chiefs who sit on the Grand Council.
+European and Haudenosaunee sources have indicated that while diplomacy was primarily the domain of men, Yakoyaners were often partially responsible for declarations of war.
+Yakoyaners often accompanied Rotiyaneson (chiefs) to Confederacy council meetings and diplomacy talks, in addition to attending their own local councils.
+The Yakoyaners play a crucial role in the administration of the Confederacy since they choose and supervise the Rotiyaneson who sit on the Grand Council.
 Each of the Kanien'kehá:ka Yakoyaners "have the most influence" in selecting the chiefs who will represent the clan in the Grand Council of the Haudenosaunee.